-Top 5 Best Terry Sanford Public High Schools (2025)
+Best Terry Sanford Public High Schools (2026)

-For the 2025 school year, there are 5 public high schools serving 1,504 students in the neighborhood of Terry Sanford, Fayetteville, NC.
+For the 2026 school year, there are 5 public high schools serving 1,504 students in the neighborhood of Terry Sanford, Fayetteville, NC.

-The top ranked public high schools in Terry Sanford are Cumberland Polytechnic, Terry Sanford High School and Ramsey Street High School.
+The top-ranked public high schools in Terry Sanford are Cumberland Polytechnic, Terry Sanford High School and Ramsey Street High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 The neighborhood of Terry Sanford, Fayetteville, NC public high schools have an average math proficiency score of 55% (versus the North Carolina public high school average of 58%), and reading proficiency score of 49% (versus the 58% statewide average).

-the neighborhood of Terry Sanford, Fayetteville, NC public high school have a Graduation Rate of 81%, which is less than the North Carolina average of 85%.
+the neighborhood of Terry Sanford, Fayetteville, NC public high school have a Graduation Rate of 81%, which is less than the North Carolina average of 86%.

-The school with highest graduation rate is Cumberland Polytechnic, with ≥95% graduation rate.
+The school with highest graduation rate is Cumberland Polytechnic, with ≥90% graduation rate.
 Read more about public school graduation rate statistics in North Carolina or national school graduation rate statistics.

-Minority enrollment is 68% of the student body (majority Black), which is more than the North Carolina public high school average of 55% (majority Black and Hispanic).
+Minority enrollment is 68% of the student body (majority Black), which is more than the North Carolina public high school average of 56% (majority Black and Hispanic).

-Best Public High Schools in the neighborhood of Terry Sanford, Fayetteville, NC (2025)
+Best Public High Schools in the neighborhood of Terry Sanford, Fayetteville, NC (2026)

 School